Rest in the Father and Son

 Rest in Jesus

-When the job is overwhelming and the world goes one way and you need to go to the other.
-Or when there is too much to get done and not enough of you to get it done.
+When the job is overwhelming and the world is moving in one direction, you need to go the other way.
+Or when there is too much to do and not enough of you to do it.
 When things are coming at you from every direction … Jesus tells us to rest in Him.

 28 Come unto me, all ye that labour and are heavy laden, and I will give you rest.
 29 Take my yoke upon you, and learn of me; for I am meek and lowly in heart: and ye shall find rest unto your souls.
 30 For my yoke is easy, and my burden is light.

 We all wear many hats.
 Our businesses (and our lives in general) demand a lot of us.
 We are supposed to run and run and run and then run some more—or so we think.
-The reality is when things are getting too much to handle, when your day is not just full but filled to overflowing, then it is past time to go to the Lord for rest.
+The reality is that when things become too much to handle, when your day is not just complete but filled to overflowing, then it is past time to turn to the Lord for rest.

 10 Be still, and know that I am God: I will be exalted among the heathen, I will be exalted in the earth.